Invariant Image Reparameterisation: Bridging Symbolic and Numerical Methods for Identifiability Analysis, Model Reduction, and Prediction: Acknowledgements

 \section{Acknowledgements}

-Parts of this work were carried out at the MATRIX Workshop on Parameter Identifiability in Mathematical Biology (2024) for which OJM and MJS were among the organisers.
-We thank MATRIX for funding this workshop and the participants for their stimulating discussions.
-MJS was supported by the Australian Research Council Centre of Excellence for Mathematical Analysis of Cellular Systems grant no. CE230100001 (MJS).
-Large Language Models (LLMs), including Claude (3.5 Sonnet by Anthropic) and ChatGPT (o1/o3-mini models by OpenAI), were used during manuscript refinement.
-These tools assisted with clarifying explanations, assessing technical arguments, suggesting ways to shorten the manuscript, and providing general editorial suggestions.
-Code refactoring for the accompanying Julia implementation was also aided by LLM suggestions (including Claude, ChatGPT, and GitHub Copilot).
-The article, including technical content, proofs, algorithm development, and analysis, was developed by the authors; the use of LLMs was solely for improving presentation and implementation.
-All LLM suggestions were critically evaluated before incorporation, and the authors take responsibility for their appropriate use in the final manuscript.
+Parts of this work were carried out at the MATRIX Workshop on Parameter Identifiability in Mathematical Biology (2024).
+We thank MATRIX for funding this workshop and the participants for stimulating discussions.
+We thank the Associate Editor and anonymous referees of an earlier version of this work for constructive comments that substantially improved the manuscript.
+The authors wish to acknowledge use of the eResearch Infrastructure Platform hosted by the Crown company, Research and Education Advanced Network New Zealand (REANNZ) Ltd., and funded by the Ministry of Business, Innovation \& Employment.
+URL: \url{https://www.reannz.co.nz}.
+MJS was supported by the Australian Research Council Centre of Excellence for the Mathematical Analysis of Cellular Systems grant no. CE230100001 (MJS).
+Large Language Models (LLMs), including Claude, Gemini, and ChatGPT, together with coding-assistance tools such as GitHub Copilot, Codex, Claude Code, and Pi, were used during manuscript refinement and code development for editorial suggestions, assessing technical arguments, code refactoring, and implementation assistance.
+All suggestions from these tools were critically evaluated before incorporation.
+All technical content, proofs, algorithms, analyses, and final wording were developed, checked, and approved by the authors, who take responsibility for the manuscript and accompanying code.